frankmorgner/vsmartcard/npa/doc/README.txt

 Installation of OpenSC
 ======================

-The nPA Smart Card Library need the OpenSC components to be installed (especially :file:`libopensc.so`).
+The nPA Smart Card Library needs the OpenSC components to be installed (especially :file:`libopensc.so`).
 Here is an example of how to get a suitable installation of OpenSC::